-Zuzana Ruzickova, who celebrated her 90th birthday at a magnificent concert in her honor in Prague on January 2017, is the star of a new movie ZUZANA: MUSIC IS LIFE - please see the trailer and at www.zuzanathemovie.com
+In January 2017, Zuzana who celebrated at her 90th birthday with a magnificent concert in her honor in Prague and she had the opportunity of seeing - and enjoying - a brand new movie that is now hitting international film festivals: ZUZANA: MUSIC IS LIFE - please see the trailer and at www.zuzanathemovie.com

 The 83-minute documentary is produced and directed by Peter Getzels and Harriet Gordon Getzels, executive producers Emily, Frank Vogl and William R. Rhodes.
 Join the ZUZANA: MUSIC IS LIFE FACEBOOK conversation.

-The entire keyboard works of J. S. Bach - were released in November 2016 by Warner Music.
-This 20 CD box set of remastered recordings by harpsichordist Zuzana Ruzickova is uniquely comprehensive.
+In late 2016, Warner Records/ERATO released a remastered 20-CD box set of Zuzana's recordings of the entire keyboard works of Bach.
+The release attracted enormous European media coverage and praise.
 Zuzana made the original recordings in the 1960s and 1970s in Paris for ERATO and there is no other complete set of recordings of Bach's entire harpsichord compositions.
 (See the full press release from Warner records/ERATO)